 - The name of the printer and its status along the top of the window, then below that:

 For every print job in that printer queue.
 When a job status says “Printing” the job will load into the printer memory (size will increase until it is fully loaded) and it will have when the job was submitted next to it.
 If a job is sitting in a queue with a paused status for 3 hours (or more) put a tech ticket into the tech office so we can delete the old job from the queue.

 - Status Column: statuses in the printer queue mean this:

-- Paused = They have not released the print job with Papercut (Paused is the default status)
+- Paused = The user has not released the print job with Papercut (Paused is the default status)

-- Ready = The job has been released & is in line waiting for the printer to be available
+- Ready = The job has been released and is in line waiting for the printer to be available

 - Printing = Will only show briefly while printing until the job has loaded into printer memory and prints